Database normalization: Satisfying 5NF

 To spot a table not satisfying the 5NF, it is usually necessary to examine the data thoroughly.
 Suppose the table from 4NF example with a little modification in data and let's examine if it satisfies 5NF:

 Decomposing this table lowers redundancies, resulting in the following two tables:

 The query joining these tables would return the following data:

 The JOIN returns three more rows than it should; adding another table to clarify the relation results in three separate tables:

 What will the JOIN return now?
 It actually is not possible to join these three tables.
 That means it wasn't possible to decompose the Franchisee - Book - Location without data loss, therefore the table already satisfies 5NF.

+Disclaimer - the data used demonstrates the principle, but fails to remain true.

+In this case the data would best be decomposed into the following, with a surrogate key which we will call 'Store ID':

+The JOIN will now return the expected result:

 C.J.
 Date has argued that only a database in 5NF is truly "normalized".

 Satisfying DKNF

-Let's have a look at the Book table from previous examples and see if it satisfies the Domain-key normal form:
+Let's have a look at the Book table from previous examples and see if it satisfies the domain-key normal form:

 Logically, Thickness is determined by number of pages.
 That means it depends on Pages which is not a key.
 Let's set an example convention saying a book up to 350 pages is considered "slim" and a book over 350 pages is considered "thick".

 This convention is technically a constraint but it is neither a domain constraint nor a key constraint; therefore we cannot rely on domain constraints and key constraints to keep the data integrity.

 In other words – nothing prevents us from putting, for example, "Thick" for a book with only 50 pages – and this makes the table violate DKNF.

 To solve this, a table holding enumeration that defines the Thickness is created, and that column is removed from the original table:

 That way, the domain integrity violation has been eliminated, and the table is in DKNF.

+Normalisation does not prevent all cases of impossible/conflicting/unpredictable output.

+In this example, Min/Max pages of 1/350, 200/999,999,999,999 would lead to unpredictable results.

+It would therefore be better to specify and use only Min pages.